 About Electronic Case Reporting

 Historically, communicable disease reporting to state and county health departments was paper-based, relying heavily on FAX, telephone and snail mail.
-While sophisticated laboratory information systems allow timely and efficient electronic laboratory reporting (ELR), sophisticated electronic health record systems (EHRs) can allow for timely and efficient health information that is not available via ELR.
+While most laboratory information systems allow timely and efficient electronic laboratory reporting (ELR), sophisticated electronic health record systems (EHRs) can allow for the timely and efficient transfer of health information that is not available via ELR.
 Electronic case reporting (eCR) is the generation and transmission of reportable condition case reports from an EHR to public health for review and action.
 Both of these reporting tools are critical to Public Health disease surveillance programs and thus to population health.

 Because Oregon supports an integrated disease surveillance system, participating in the Oregon eCR Project allows healthcare providers and health systems a way to report cases to the Oregon Public Health Division (OPHD) and Local Public Health Authorities (LPHAs) for further investigation using electronic data interchange.
 In this system, the OPHD functions as an electronic hub to accept, route, and process eCRs containing critical demographic, clinical, and treatment information not typically included in ELRs.